eyeris/Recipe-to-Markdown/README.md

 # Data Set and update on the code

 I have modified the code to support fetchig more information from allrecipes.com and save using JSON format.
 JSON format is flexible and this can be easily exported to NoSQL database like MongoDB.
-However, shortafter, alrecipes.com changed their website layout so that the code woudnt work.
+However, shortly after, alrecipes.com changed their website layout so that the code woudn't work.
 Therefore, I am releasing the raw data set.
 This is 26 790 recipes.
 Actual number of reviews may be different than the number in the recipe as I have collected data in 2015.

 The URL is still working.
 Nutrient information is per serving.
 Please refer to the URL for units of measurements for the nutrients.
 Most of the times, following units of measurements are used